 Below are some other changes, called out due to their potential impact on installation or the secondary benefits they might bring.

 All times moved to UTC (no more daylight savings pain)

 Simpler interface to mark an item with fade up / to black

 Lots of small polish to the Cinegy Air control application improving general usability

 Nielsen SDK Update – now with "Arbitron" CBET features

 More Details on the Updates

-Key changes that benefit from more than just a bullet-point call-out are detailed below, for any reader who is interested in more details regarding this or that feature.
+Key changes that benefit from more than just a bullet-point call-out are detailed below, for any reader, who is interested in more detail regarding this or that feature.

 Serial Number Support